TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/lists.md

 ### Assignment

 <div class="lesson-content__panel" markdown="1">
-To get some practice using lists, create a new html document and create the following lists:
+To get some practice using lists, create a new HTML document and create the following lists:

 1. An unordered shopping list of your favorite foods
 2. An ordered list of todo's you need to get done today